StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 ##### starlet_use_star_cache

-- Default: false
+- Default: true (since v3.2.3)
 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
 - Description: Whether to enable block data cache in a shared-data cluster. `true` indicates enabling this feature and `false` indicates disabling it.
+The default value is changed from `false` to `true` since v3.2.3.
 - Introduced in: v3.1

 <!--